gkorpal/gkorpal.github.io/_pages/book-list.md

 * **An Introduction to Diophantine Equations** by *D. Andrica, I. Cucurezeanu, and T. Andreescu*: A really nice place to learn elementary methods for solving various types of Diophantine equations.
 * **The  Higher  Arithmetic** by *H.  Davenport*: It is written in prose form, many interesting things to learn.
 * **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
 Requires some mathematical maturity.
+* **Diophantine Approximation** by *W. M. Schmidt*: Standard reference for the general theory.
+Also contains proofs of theorems belonging to "Geometry of Numbers."
+  * **Topics in Number Theory (Volumes I and II)** by *W. J. LeVeque*: The best place to understand the proof of Roth's theorem and Delaunay-Nagell theorem (discussed in the volume 2 part).
+The volume 1 part can be used as an introduction to elementary number theory.

 ## Algebraic Number Theory